Parking in Orange

 If you receive a parking infringement notice you should contact Revenue NSW to request a review and to resolve any issues you may have.

-Orange City Council introduced a system of car-mounted number plate recognition (NPR) to manage parking in February 2016.
+Orange City Council introduced a system of car-mounted license plate recognition (LPR) to manage parking in February 2016.

 How does it work?